 Creating an Endpoint

-Create an endpoint for a custom or pretrained model on a hosting dedicated AI cluster in OCI Generative AI.
+Create an endpoint for a custom, pretrained, or imported model on a hosting dedicated AI cluster in OCI Generative AI.

 • On the Endpoints list page, select Create endpoint.
 If you need help finding the list page, see Listing Endpoints.